Reflexology is the stimulation of points on the feet, hands and face which relate to all parts of the body.

 This treatment starts with a hot towel cleanse before applying organic face oil, then carrying out a gentle décolletage and neck massage prior to your Facial Reflexology.

 If you don’t like your feet being touched but would love to experience the many benefits of Reflexology then Facial Reflexology is for you.

 For those who can’t attend in person, a guided self-treatment can be carried out via Zoom.

 “all the busyness in my head and tension in my shoulders completely drained away”

-This treatment is specifically designed to assist women with their Menopausal issues, from peri-menopause throughout to post-menopause.
-And is to guide them gently through this natural transition phase, ready for the next chapter of their lives.
-Please sign up to my Menopause Newsletter which will be about all things menopause.
+This treatment is specifically designed to assist women with their Menopausal issues, from peri-menopause through to post-menopause.
+My aim is to gently guide women through this natural transition phase, ready for the next chapter of their lives.
+Please sign up to my Menopause Newsletter which is about all things menopause.

 Reflexology Lymph Drainage (RLD) was developed by Sally Kay BSc(Hons) whilst she was working in cancer care.
 RLD is an award winning Reflexology technique which focuses on stimulating the lymphatic reflexes on the feet.

 RLD is used to treat Lymphoedema and may also be useful for Lipoedema and the undernoted conditions: